Kinegraph-X/formantCore/readme.md

 Advantages at a Glance
 ----------------------

 ⚡ Speed: Fast rendering and responsiveness.
-Our first feedback were just : "Oh it's fast!".
+Our first feedbacks were just : "Oh it's fast!".

 ⏩ Asynchronous DOM Rendering: The rendering embraces the browser's async capabilities.
 Smooth and efficient.
 No VDOM cumbersomness.